 In case the failure or contravention continues, with additional fine which may extend to five thousand rupees for every day during which such failure or contravention continues.

 If the failure or contravention continues beyond a period of one year after the date of conviction, the offender shall be punishable with imprisonment for a term which, may extend to seven years. • Offences by Companies

 Offences by Companies are dealt with under Section16.
-Where any offence is committed by a company, every person who, at the time the offence was committed, was directly incharge of, and was responsible to, the company for the conduct of the business of the company shall be deemed to be guilty of the offence.
+Where an offence is committed by a company, every person who, at the time the offence was committed, was directly in charge of and was responsible to, the company for the conduct of the business of the company shall be deemed to be guilty of the offence.

 If he proves that the offence was committed without his knowledge or that he exercised due diligence to prevent the commission of such offence he shall not be liable to any punishment.

-Where the offence has been committed with the consent or connivance of or is attributable to any neglect on part of, any director, manager, secretary or other officer of the company, such person shall be deemed to be guilty of the offence
+Where the offence has been committed with the consent or connivance of or is attributable to any neglect on part of, any director, manager, secretary or other officers of the company, such person shall be deemed to be guilty of the offence

 As per the provisions of Section 19 of the EPA, no court shall take cognizance of any offence under this Act except on a complaint made by:

-(b) any person who has given notice of not less that 60 days, of the alleged offence and his intention to make a complaint, to the Central Government or the authority or officer authorized.
+- any person who has given notice of not less than 60 days, of the alleged offence and his intention to make a complaint, to the Central Government or the authority or officer, authorized.